20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 # Observers with velocity / Lorentz boosts

+We'd like to give our observer a shove in a particular direction, instead of letting them drift completely freely.
+Amusingly enough, the interstellar wormhole has neglegible gravity, so we'll simply sit still forever if we can't represent a moving observer instead of whatever we get out of the metric from Gram-Scmidt[^notethat]

+[^notethat]: Note that boosting our observer in a direction *still* doesn't give us any more physical information as to where we're going, as our initial tetrad is still entirely arbitrary.
+We do however construct our boosts in the local frame of reference - so if we know where our tetrad is pointing (which is not always certain), we know the direction we boost towards.
+We have no information on our absolute velocity - as there is no absolute velocity

 In a previous article, we learnt that given a set of tetrad vectors $e_i^\mu$, the 0th vector $e_0^\mu$ represents the velocity of our observer.
 If we want to represent an observer with a different speed, sadly we can't just modify that component - to transform the entire tetrad is a little more involved.
 The standard method for this is something called a lorentz boost (or more generally, a lorentz transform - which may include rotations), which - in special relativity - relates two observers moving at different speeds.
 A lorentz boost (or transform) in general relativity is often denoted by the symbol $\Lambda^i_{\;j}$, or $B^i_{\;j}$ for a lorentz boost specifically here.
 [This](https://arxiv.org/pdf/1106.2037) paper and [this](https://arxiv.org/pdf/2404.05744) paper contain more information in general

 For us, we're looking to perform a lorentz boost in an arbitrary direction, and apply it to our basis vectors.
 Before we get there, we need to know what a 4-velocity is - something we've skimmed over a bit